Chapter 7: Anti-Patterns

 30 people on a call.

-Each person gives 1-minute update.
+Each person gives a 1-minute update.

 30 minutes of updates.